MI TV Stick

 If you have a Limited Data-Plan on your network, Xiaomi has brought a data saver feature on Mi Tv Stick.
 You can get alerted after exceeding certain data usage.
 You can also stream directly to TV via mobile hotspot without using data.

 Even though the Mi TV Stick offers all the feature you expect in a portable streaming device, there are some downsides which are fairly minor but necessary to mention.

 A downside of compact streaming devices is lack of USB ports.
 Mi TV Stick does not have USB ports, which makes it difficult for people who watch movies and view medias through flash drives.
-But Mi TV Stick does support OTG through Micro-USB port at the side, which is an advantage.

 The width of the stick extends further than the HDMI connector.
 So, if you have a TV with ports close to each other, Mi TV Stick may block them out.

 The Mi TV stick offers 1GB of RAM.
 And to be honest, 1GB of RAM for an android TV is enough.
 It will handle pretty much everything as of now.
 But things change fast in technology.
 The apps get updated, the cache starts piling and eventually the OS can get slow.
 A 2GB of memory could have been a future commitment.

 These are some snags that can be noticed upfront before buying Mi TV stick but they do not make it a bad product overall.
 These are some “could be” scenarios like in every other product.